 A report from Informi in late 2017 focused on the gap in SME-dominated industries, given that small firms are not required to publish their figures, and found that the gap had closed from 22% to 13% over the past decade.
 Pleasing progress, yes.
 But a double-digit gap is still far too high.
 Numerous industries are lagging behind others in implementing the necessary changes to ensure females get as many opportunities to thrive in their profession of choice.

 But there’s a rising way of working that is helping men and women alike earn a bit of extra income – and possibly lead to them becoming full-time business owners in their own right.
 The notion of the ‘side-hustle’, a second venture conducted outside of an employee’s main working hours, has been on the increase in recent years.
 This is partly because of the global downturn at the end of the last decade and the start of this, and the knock-on effect on household incomes.
-But it’s perhaps better related to technological advances, which have allowed people the chance to create new innovative businesses and bring in a second income often whilst working from home.
+But it’s perhaps better related to technological advances, which have allowed people the chance to create new innovative businesses and earn money working from home.

 42% gender pay difference around second jobs